AAPI Heritage

 • Richard Hashimoto, Japantown Merchants Association

-• Rose Chung, Asian America Foundation / Miss Asian Global Pageant
+• Rose Chung, Asian Global Pageant

 • Susie Kagami, KOHO SF